bigbridge-nl/product-import/README.md

 Thanks to Marco de Vries for telling me about the intricacies of product import.

-This project ows a great deal of ideas and inspiration from Magmi / Magento 1 [Magmi](https://github.com/dweeves/magmi-git)
+This project owes a great deal of ideas and inspiration from Magmi / Magento 1 [Magmi](https://github.com/dweeves/magmi-git)